MizuchiLabs/mantrae/docs/docs/usage/03-agents.md

 In the settings, specify the **server address** for your Mantrae server.
 This address must be accessible by the agent to ensure successful communication.

-- **Example**: If Mantrae is hosted on a public IP or domain (e.g., `https://mantrae.example.com`), configure this as the server address so agents can connect reliably.
+> **Note**: If Mantrae is hosted on a public IP or domain (e.g., `https://mantrae.example.com`), configure this as the server address so agents can connect reliably.

-> **Note**: The agent will automatically renew its token at regular intervals, so you don’t need to worry about re-authenticating it manually.

 ### Step 2: Generate and Copy the Agent Token